ThomasFrs/ThroneRoom/README.md

 # Throne-Room
 A management game based on a medieval theme.\
-Download all the files in order to run the game.
+Download the .exe file in order to run the game.\
+Or download the Game file for newer versions.